 Medical experts estimate that up to 80% of the population will experience back pain at some point in life.
-At Regenerative Institute of Newport Beach in Newport Beach, California, you achieve get relief from neck or back pain, including pain caused by a herniated disc.
-Southern California’s top pain specialist, Khyber Zaffarkhan, DO, FAAPMR, and his team offers epidural steroid injections to resolve chronic back and neck pain.
-Schedule your appointment at the clinic by calling the office.
+At Regenerative Institute of Newport Beach in Newport Beach, California, you can achieve relief from neck or back pain, including pain caused by a herniated disc.

 Epidural steroid injections reduce inflammation and pain stemming from nerve compression along your spine, possibly from herniated discs.

 During treatment, your practitioner injects the steroid solution directly into the epidural space surrounding your spinal cord and nerve roots.
-This instantly soothes nerves, providing relief within a few days.
+This quickly soothes nerves, providing relief from chronic pain within a few days.

 If you continue having symptoms, you can safely have the treatment repeated after a specified period, as determined by Dr. Z. Usually, you shouldn’t have more than three to four injections during a one-year span.

 An epidural steroid injection treatment is performed right in the office at Regenerative Institute of Newport Beach.
-You might have to avoid food and drink for a few hours before your appointment, just to decrease your risk of nausea.
+If you are undergoing sedation you might have to avoid food or drink for a few hours before your appointment, just to decrease your risk of nausea.
 You might also need to skip certain medications beforehand, including blood thinners or over-the-counter anti-inflammatory drugs.

 Your treatment starts by getting an IV placed in one of your veins, usually in your arm.
 If needed, Dr. Z can administer either oral or IV medication to help you relax.
 You then lie on your stomach or side on a specialized X-ray machine.
 Dr. Z may place a bolster or pillows in specific areas to help open up space between vertebrae.